If you are considering emigrating to South Africa, you must read our guide to know all the details.

-Schooling in South Africa is compulsory and begins at age 7, finishing when students are 15 unless they wish to pursue further studies.
+Schooling in South Africa is compulsory and legally begins at age 7, however most students begin school at age 5 or 6, finishing when students are 18 unless they wish to pursue further studies.

 Unlike many countries where schools are in session from summer to summer, South African school are open from mid-January to early December.

 The 2015 OECD rankings, rating countries on the levels of maths and science at the age of 15, showed South Africa as the second worst country, putting it in 75th place!

 This statistic isn’t overly shocking, with some fundamental failures of the educational system only now beginning to be addressed.